-The members of our compensation committee are Mr. Shah, Mr. Koven, Dr. Grunberg and Dr. Tepper.
-Dr. Tepper's term as a member of our board of directors will expire at our annual meeting, at which point he will no longer be a member of our compensation committee.
+The members of our compensation committee are Mr. Shah, Mr. Koven and Dr. Grunberg.
 Mr. Shah is the chair of the compensation committee.
 Our compensation committee's responsibilities include:

-- reviewing and approving, or making recommendations to our board of directors with respect to, the compensation of our chief executive officer and our other executive officers; - · overseeing an evaluation of our senior executives; - · overseeing and administering our cash and equity incentive plans; - reviewing and making recommendations to our board of directors with respect to director compensation; - reviewing and discussing annually with management our "Compensation Discussion and Analysis" disclosure if and to the extent then required by SEC rules; and - preparing the compensation committee report if and to the extent then required by SEC rules.
+- · reviewing and approving, or making recommendations to our board of directors with respect to, the compensation of our chief executive officer and our other executive officers; - · overseeing an evaluation of our senior executives; - · overseeing and administering our cash and equity incentive plans; - · reviewing and making recommendations to our board of directors with respect to director compensation; - · reviewing and discussing annually with management our "Compensation Discussion and Analysis" disclosure if and to the extent then required by SEC rules; and - · preparing the compensation committee report if and to the extent then required by SEC rules.

 We believe that the composition of our compensation committee meets the requirements for independence under current Nasdaq and SEC rules and regulations.
-The compensation committee held 2 meetings during fiscal 2017.
+The compensation committee held eight meetings during fiscal 2018.